ICMOL/PineBioML/README.md

 # Installation

 ### 1. Install Python
+Please follow the tutorial to install python (the "Visual Studio Code" and "Git" are optional):
+    https://learn.microsoft.com/en-us/windows/python/beginners

 Please skip this step, if you have python 3.9+ installed in your PC.
-Please follow the tutorial to install python:

-    https://learn.microsoft.com/en-us/windows/python/beginners

-The "Visual Studio Code" and "Git" are optional.
 ### 2. Install Dependencies and Execute the Program
     Step 1.
 Download our scripts from Release (https://github.com/ICMOL/undetermined/releases).